tomjenningss/deploying-and-packaging-applications/README.md

 Now, when you visit the /health endpoint, additional traces are logged in the `trace.log` file.

-Afterward, stop the server by typing q in the shell session where you ran the server and then press the enter/return key.
+To stop the server in `dev` mode navigate to the terminal and quit the server my typing:

+`q + enter`

 ## Running the application in a Docker container